 Student Enrollment Service Center

-The Wintergreen Building is a one-stop location for walk-in services and queries for students regarding admission, financial aid, registration, payment, university ID cards, and advisement questions.
-The offices within the Wintergreen Building have an experienced staff who are trained to answer questions and assist students with the administrative services needs necessary to successfully navigate the college environment.
+The Wintergreen Building is a one-stop location for walk-in services and queries regarding undergraduate admission, financial aid, registration, payment, university ID cards, and advisement.
+Experienced staff are trained to provide information and assist with administrative services necessary to successfully navigate the university.

 Student Health Services

-All full-time and part-time graduate students are required to have properly completed health forms on file at Student Health Services by August 1st for the Fall semester and January 1st for the Spring semester.
+All full-time and part-time students are required to have properly completed health forms on file at Student Health Services by August 1st for the Fall semester and January 1st for the Spring semester.
 The Connecticut State University Student Health Services Form and requirements can be found on the Student Health Services website.